pavan3308/pavan3308/README.md

 - 👋 Hi, I’m Pavan Kumar Reddy
-- 👀 I’m interested in Cloud computing
+- 👀 Currently working as Mianframe developer.
-- 🌱 I’m currently learning Azure administrator and Python
+- 🌱 I’m currently learning Azure administrator and C#
-- 💞️ I’m looking to collaborate on Azure administrator
+- 💞️ I’m looking to collaborate on Azure administrator and C# projects
 - 📫 How to reach me ...

 <!---